 The PSM (Airmodus A11) was calibrated using negatively charged tungsten oxide particles before the test.
-The experimental setup for the calibration was the same with that used in the narrow peak measurement.
+The experimental set-up for the calibration was the same as that used in the narrow peak measurement.
 The influence of the finite resolution of the Herrmann DMA on the calibrated efficiency curves was negligible.
-The saturator flow rate of the tested PSM varied from 0.05 to 1.3 lpm.
-This saturator flow rate range is wider than that of a typical PSM to obtain a complete kernel function curve of 3 nm particles.
-The maximum background noise of the PSM was approximately 1 No./cm3, which was negligible compared to the usually detected particle concentrations.
+The saturator flow rate of the tested PSM varied from 0.05 to $1.3 \,\mathrm{L\,min^{-1}}$.
+This saturator flow rate range is wider than that of a typical PSM and obtains a complete kernel function curve of 3 nm particles.
+The maximum background noise of the PSM was approximately 1 cm-3, which was negligible compared to the usually detected particle concentrations.
 The detection efficiency is determined as the ratio of the particle number concentrations reported by PSM over the number concentration reported by the electrometer.
 The detection efficiency curves of the PSM were fitted using a function (Eq.
-15) modified from the where s{max} is the maximum saturator flow rate (1.3 lpm); a, b, c, and d are the fitting parameters.
-If not specially mentioned, the PSM was fixed at 18 different saturator flow rates when measuring the particle size distributions in this study.
-This operation in the stepping mode was to avoid the potential uncertainties introduced in the scanning mode.
-The stability of the particle size distribution was monitored using the reference FCE during the relatively long measuring period.

-Chapman-Richards growth curve (Richards, 1959) which fitted better than other tested functions for the tested PSM,
+15) modified from the Chapman-Richards growth curve (Richards, 1959), which fitted better than other tested functions for the tested PSM.